Europa League game postponed by Bosnian team's virus cases - WHIZ News

-GENEVA (AP) — A Europa League game in Israel was postponed Thursday because visiting soccer players from Bosnia-Herzegovina tested positive for COVID-19.
+GENEVA (AP) — A Europa League qualifying game in Israel was postponed Thursday because five visiting soccer players from Bosnia-Herzegovina tested positive for COVID-19.

+Another Europa League qualifier in Estonia was later postponed within hours of the kickoff after players on both teams tested positive.

-It’s the fifth Champions League or Europa League qualifying game this month to be postponed at least once by virus cases.
+The tally is now six Champions League or Europa League qualifying games this month to be postponed at least once by virus cases in teams from eastern Europe.
 UEFA has ordered three teams to forfeit without playing.

-The Bosnian club said five of its players were found to be positive for the coronavirus on Wednesday after mandatory pre-game tests.
+The Bosnian club said five of its players were found to be positive for the coronavirus on Wednesday after mandatory pre-game tests required for all UEFA-organized games.

 Željezničar said the players did not show symptoms and the team was confined to its hotel awaiting a decision by UEFA on how to proceed.

-UEFA competition rules during the pandemic give local public authorities power to manage cases and stop games.
-UEFA then decides when it will try to play the games.
+UEFA competition rules during the pandemic give local public authorities power to manage cases and stop games, which are being staged without fans.
+UEFA then decides when teams will try again to play.

 In a later statement, Željezničar said UEFA would make no decision on the game on Thursday and that the team was planning to fly home to Sarajevo on an afternoon flight.